-- H. Health Regulations: The single-family dwelling unit must meet the requirements of the County Board of Health and/or those of other authorities before being issued zoning permit. - I. Accessory Uses or Structures: - 1.
-Location: All accessory uses or structures shall be located even with or behind the front of the principal structure within any side or rear yard, no closer than ten (10) feet from any side or rear lot line. - 2.
-Permitted Area: The total area of all accessory uses or structures shall not exceed 15% of the gross lot area, except for swimming pools which shall be exempt from these area regulations. - J. Conversion of Dwelling to More Units: A residence may not be converted to accommodate an increased number of dwelling units unless all of the following criteria are met: - 1.
-The yard dimensions still meet the yard dimensions required for new structures in this zoning district; - 2.
+- Health Regulations: The single-family dwelling unit must meet the requirements of the County Board of Health and/or those of other authorities before being issued zoning permit. - I. Conversion of Dwelling to More Units: A residence may not be converted to accommodate an increased number of dwelling units unless all of the following criteria are met: - The yard dimensions still meet the yard dimensions required for new 1. structures in this zoning district; - 2.
 The lot area per family equals the lot area requirements for new structures in this zoning district; - 3.
 The floor area per dwelling unit is not reduced to less than that which is required for new construction in this zoning district; and - 4.
-The conversion is in compliance with all other relevant codes for such structures. - K. Minimum Development Size: There shall be a minimum development size of 50 acres. - L. Development Location: R-7 developments must be located within the boundaries of the former Village of Pataskala that were in effect on December 31, 1995.
+The conversion is in compliance with all other relevant codes for such structures. - J. Development Location: R-7 developments must be located within the boundaries of the former Village of Pataskala that were in effect on December 31, 1995.
 (Ord.
 2006-3733.
-Passed 12-18-06.)
+Passed 12-18-06; Ord.
+2015-4228.
+Passed 5-18-15.)